wanderllama/LOOP_resolve_git_conflicts/README.md

   * _git commit -m "message"_

-* add tester 1s branch to remote repository and push with the command below.
+* add tester 2s branch to remote repository and push with the command below.
 A local branch that does not exist on the remote repository must be added before you can push using _git push_.
   * _git push --set-upstream origin B2G2-098_

-#### tester two will log into GitHub and create a pull request to merge their code into develop branch and sees that there is a conflict that needs to be resolved.
+#### tester 2 will log into GitHub and create a pull request to merge their code into develop branch and sees that there is a conflict that needs to be resolved.
 ![git conflict when creating PR.png](.idea%2Fpictures%2Fgit%20conflict%20when%20creating%20PR.png)

 &nbsp;
-#### To resolve the conflict using IntelliJ resolve conflict GUI we need to ***merge code in remote develop into tester 2s original branch***.
+#### To resolve the conflict in IntelliJ GUI we need to ***merge code in remote develop into tester 2s original branch***.
 Projects with protected branches prevent merging local and remote develop directly into another branch without creating a PR.

-#### Instead of merging develop into tester 2s branch we can create a copy of remote develop and merge the copy into tester 2s branch and trigger the resolve conflict GUI
+#### Instead of merging develop into tester 2s branch we can create a copy of remote develop and merge the copy into tester 2s branch.
+This will trigger the resolve conflict GUI

 We can use the commands in the left column to trigger IntelliJ resolve conflict GUI